EMBRYOPSIDA Pirani & Prado

 4. Lithospermeae Dumortier

 Corolla often urceolate or funnelform, faucal appendages usu.
-0, commonly with abaxial trichomes, rarely with "glands" inside; n = 6+.
+0, tube commonly with abaxial trichomes, ("glands" inside); thickened pericarp several-layered; n = 6+.

 Synonymy: Buglossaceae Hoffmannsegg & Link nom. illeg., Cerinthaceae Berchtold & Presl, Echiaceae Rafinesque, Onosmaceae Martynov